The Underline secures additional funding for Coral Gables segment of the 10-mile linear multi-modal corridor

 The Underline is a public-private partnership with Miami Dade County’s Department of Transportation and Public Works (DTPW), Parks Recreation and Open Spaces (PROS) department, and the non-profit Friends of the Underline.
 Once completed, the multi-modal trail and park will span from the Miami River to the Dadeland South Metrorail station and will transform the underutilized space beneath the Miami-Dade Transit Metrorail tracks with unique amenities and park settings.

 “We are creating a linear park that is going to provide a lasting benefit to our community and that seamlessly blends mobility under the path of our Metrorail system,” said Miami-Dade County Mayor Carlos A. Gimenez.
 “I have no doubt The Underline will be enjoyed by our residents and visitors for years to come.”

 In 2017, Miami-Dade County and the City of Coral Gables entered into an agreement where the City committed up to $15 million contribution for the construction of The Underline.
 After further review and consideration, the total was amended to a firm $7 million to be distributed over the course of three fiscal years beginning in 2021-22.
-The monies will come from parks and mobility impact fees to help fund a three-mile segment of The Underline from Douglas Road to LeJeune in Coral Gables.
+The monies will come from parks and mobility impact fees to help fund a three-mile segment of The Underline from Douglas Road to Red Rd. in Coral Gables.